FREQUENTLY ASKED QUESTIONS

 Please call your vet prior to filling out an application and make sure that they actually have records for all of the animals in your home and give them permission to discuss those records with us.
 Let us know if:

 1. Your vet records are in someone else's name.

 2. Your animal's veterinary history scattered at more than one vet.
 If so, we will need you to list every vet we need to call and their contact information.

 3. You visited a low-cost veterinary clinic.
 They often do not keep records, so you will have to provide us with copies of the paperwork given to you at the time of your appointment.

 We don't mess around when it comes to verifying your current animals care, any purposeful attempts at deception will earn you a lifetime adoption ban at STAR.

 What do I put if I don't technically own my home or rent?

 If you're living in a home where your name is not on the property records or you are not married to the person whose name is on the property records, you do not own the home.
-If that is the case, we will need the approval of the owner before we are able to approve your application.
+If that is the case, we will need the approval of the owner or landlord before we are able to approve your application.

 What are the requirements for volunteering?